 While developing a search functionality, it is essential to have the right team and understand how to manage them.
 Expertise, experience and our company's history of success is crucial in making a project successful.
 Delay in projects not only reduces the competitive edge of companies, but can also result in massive layoffs.
 We, at Cazton, work with you ensure you are successful both as an individual by rising higher in your career and as a company by staying innovative and ahead of the competition.

 Our experts can consult you with best practices and implementation strategies for Azure Cognitive Search.
-We can help you improve your search experience by implementing various features including but not limited to autocomplete, spell-checking, hit-highlighting, paging and throttling and AI skills such as Natural Language Processing (including Entity Recognition, language detection, key-phrase extraction, text manipulation, sentiment detection and PII detection).
+We can help you improve your search experience by implementing various features including autocomplete, spell-checking, hit-highlighting, paging and throttling and AI skills such as Natural Language Processing (including Entity Recognition, language detection, key-phrase extraction, text manipulation, sentiment detection and PII detection).
 We have the expertise in implementing multi-dimensional search algorithms.
 We also provide on-demand Azure Cognitive Search training.
 Contact us today to learn more about what our experts can do for you.

 We help you make the right decision to achieve your business goals.
 We have the expertise to understand your requirements and tackle your data problems.
 Learn more about database, cloud, big data, artificial intelligence and other consulting and training services.